 Even better, you get the referral bonus offer for the card you referred—no matter which card your friend chooses.

 When you send your referral link to friends and family, they will get an offer to apply for the card you referred them to.
 They can also explore other Amex cards they might like, each with a welcome bonus for them and a referral bonus for you.

 This is excellent news if you have a premium American Express credit card like the Hilton Honors American Express Aspire Card but want to refer people who would be better suited to something with a lower annual fee.

 Quick Guide: How to Refer-a-Friend for American Express Credit Cards

 Premium cards tend to have the highest referral bonuses.
-With the Hilton Aspire card, for example, you can get 25,000 Hilton bonus points each time an applicant is approved.
-With the Amex Gold card, the referral bonus may be 10,000 Membership Rewards points.
+With the Hilton Honors American Express Aspire Card, for example, you can get 25,000 Hilton bonus points each time an applicant is approved.
+With the American Express Gold Card, the referral bonus may be 10,000 Membership Rewards points.